AppMonsta/slate/source/includes/reviews-for-all-apps.md

 ?>
 ```

-> The above code returns reviews records in bulk; these will look like below:
+> The above code returns a streaming response with one record per line:

 ```json
 {